Welcome

 Tlazohtla

-Itzel is a Nahua from Tepetlixpa, Mexico, living in Alaska and a bilingual researcher actively engaged with the Abya Yala (Latin American) diaspora community in Alaska since 2013, working toward community-based solutions and imagining Latinx futurities.
+Itzel carries her Nahua heritage across borders from Tepetlixpa to Alaska.
+As a bilingual researcher, she has been actively engaged with the Abya Yalan (Latin American) diaspora community in Alaska since 2013, dedicating her work to community-based solutions and advancing Indigenous futurities.

-Itzel is also a mother, a wife, and comadrita (godmother) of many.
-She is a popoxcomitl (ceremonial copal smoke) carrier who holds and shares ceremony across borders.
+Itzel is also a mother, a wife, and a comadrita of many.
+In 2017, Itzel was given by Ernestina Rodriguez the traditional role of caring the popoxcomitl (ceremonial copal smoke) and the permission to share the ceremony across borders.

 ABYA YALA